A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Properties of the antipode map

-As for the scaling group, instead of Definition~\ref{scalinggroup}, which does depend on the right Haar weight, we work with an alternative characterization.
-Consider Proposition~\ref{DeltasigmaphiR_t} above, and compare it with Proposition~\ref{Deltasigma'_t}.
-The observation shows that the scaling group determined by having $\varphi\circ R$ in place of $\psi$ coincides with our $\tau$. \end{proof}
+As for the scaling group, instead of Definition~\ref{scalinggroup}, which does depend on the right Haar weight, consider an alternative characterization noted in Proposition~\ref{Deltasigma'_t}.
+Comparing it with Proposition~\ref{DeltasigmaphiR_t}, we can see that the scaling group determined by having $\varphi\circ R$ in place of $\psi$ is exactly $\tau$. \end{proof}